microsoft/code-with-engineering-playbook/docs/machine-learning/ml-problem-formulation-envisioning.md

 * What are their pain points?
 * What is their toughest problem?
 * What is the state of the data used to build the solution?
+* How does the end user or SME envision the solution?

 ## Envisioning Guidance